POTSDAM — The Clarkson University men’s hockey team’s offense is waking up at the right time.

 Clarkson closes the regular season with a game against Quinnipiac at 7 tonight.
 If Clarkson wins, and Cornell loses or ties its game against Harvard, the Golden Knights would finish in fourth place.
 Clarkson could also earn fourth place with a tie and a Cornell loss.

-Just 15 seconds later, Allan McPherson gave Clarkson a 1-0 lead with a power-play goal from Jarrett Burton and Paul Geiger.
+Just 15 seconds later Allan McPherson gave Clarkson a 1-0 lead with a power-play goal off assists from Jarrett Burton and Paul Geiger.

-The Tigers tied the game late in the first period when a turnover near the blue line gave Princetons Andrew Calof a breakaway, which he used to score against goalie Greg Lewis with 1:13 left in the first period.
+The Tigers tied the game late in the first period when a turnover near the blue line gave Princeton’s Andrew Calof a breakaway opportunity, which he used to score against Greg Lewis with 1:13 left in the first period.

-The Golden Knights took advantage on a nice passing play.
-McPherson sent the puck to Jeff DiNallo, who then fired a pass right in front of the crease that Will Frederick one-timed for the game-winning goal at 5:18.
+The Golden Knights took advantage on a nice passing play which saw McPherson send the puck to Jeff DiNallo, who then sent a pass right in front of the crease which Will Frederick one-timed for the game-winning goal at 5:18.

-Princetons next penalty came at 9:46 of the second period on a tripping call to Ben Foster.
-The Golden Knights scored their final power-play goal of the night at 10:32 on a shot from Jarrett Burton, with Frederick and DiNallo assisting.
+Princeton’s next penalty came at 9:46 of the second period on a tripping call to Ben Foster and the Golden Knights scored their final power-play goal of the night at 10:32 on a shot from Jarrett Burton, with Frederick and DiNallo assisting.

 It was a frustrating night for Princeton coach Bob Prier, a former St. Lawrence University player and assistant coach, who saw his team lose for the 23rd time in 28 games in what has become a long season.

-Clarkson, which clinched its first winning record since 2007-08, is guaranteed no worse than a sixth-place finish in the standings.
+Clarkson clinched its first winning record since 2007-08 with the win and is guaranteed no worse than a sixth-place finish in the standings.
 The Golden Knights will host a first-round series next weekend unless they move into fourth place tonight.